 Showing your problem will convey that its not just your eagerness to get paid, but there is your own compelling need behind it.

 Since getting compensated for your products or services has become an ongoing problem, start looking out for other clients/business partner/supplier, who does not have a cash flow problem.
 Doing business with your current client has become too risky; its the right time to cut the cord and minimize your losses.

 4. Do you know the real reason behind these non-payments?

-May be another client contact will disclose the reason of non-payments.
-Although you can never be sure if the reason given by your client is true or not.
-Remember or keep notes of what client says during each call and if he story changes in the next call.
+Talk to all contacts you usually deal with at this client’s office.
+Maybe another client contact will disclose the reason for non-payment, although you can never be sure if the reason given by your client is right or not.
+Keep notes of what the client says during each call and if the story changes in the next call.
 Be mentally prepared for all kinds of excuses.

-“John, we have been doing business together for a while, we have great trust in their organization“.
-Call it “moral faith” or “moral pressure“, but it really works.
+“John, we have been doing business together for a while.
+We have great trust in your organization“.

 6. Control your anger

 Speak less and to the point.
 Be a good listener.
-Regardless of the circumstances, never sound harsh, never try to threat your client or lose your temper.
+Regardless of the circumstances, never sound harsh, never try to threaten your client or lose your temper.
 If you annoy them, it may delay your payments further.
-In worst case a threatening language can even result in a counter legal action against you.
-Do you know there are debt collection laws in every state and some of them apply to original creditors like you.
-In-house collections are not very successful after the account has been over 30-60 days past due date.
+A threatening language can even result in a counter legal action against you Do you know there are debt collection laws in every state, and some of them also apply to original creditors like you?
+Generally, the in-house collections are not very successful after the account has been over 30-60 days past-due date.